sse-labs/fachproject-metrics-framework/README.md

 ## Complex Analyses
 As seen above, a `SingleFileAnalysis` extracts metrics from JAR files independently.
 It is meant to be *stateless*, as it does not regard previous analysis results when processing a JAR file.
-However, sometimes metrics values depend on multiple JAR files (ie. all releases of a library), or are calculated based on the differences between two JAR files (ie. number of *new* methods).
+However, sometimes metrics values depend on multiple JAR files (i.e. all releases of a library), or are calculated based on the differences between two JAR files (i.e. number of *new* methods).
 For these cases, the `MultiFileAnalysis` can be used.

 A `MultiFileAnalysis` first calculates intermediate results of a generic type `T` for every JAR file,